partlyhuman/rgb-switcher/README.md

 * Purchase an RGB-capable SCART connector
 * Splice off the SCART head
 * Disassemble the SCART head and use a SCART pinout to note which colour wire has which purpose.
-Many I've bought from AliExpress have this pinout *but you must verify for yourself*
+Many I've bought from AliExpress have this pinout *but you MUST verify for yourself* using a continuity tester
 	* Yellow — Composite
 	* Orange — Red
 	* Green — Green